getodk/docs/src/collect-using.rst

 2. :doc:`Fill out surveys  <collect-filling-forms>` with participants
 3. :ref:`Upload completed surveys <uploading-forms>` to a server or Google Drive

-You can configure Collect and train your enumerators in different ways to best meet your data collection goals.
-Use the scenarios below to identify features you might be interested in.

-I want to configure a lot of devices the same way Configure one device the way you want and scan the qr code from others.
-Make your own QR code.

-My enumerators perform different tasks at different times Group forms in different projects

-I'm collecting data that is primarily spatial in nature Use the filled form map as a landing screen

 -----

 .. rubric:: ODK Collect User Guide